slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Once I was beautiful, now I'm myself."
 -- Anne Sexton*

-> *"Loneliness really haunts me.
-That’s a theme for the young – not wanting to be alone, not wanting to be older, not wanting to give up their teenage lack of responsibility.
-They postpone everything in order to find some beauty, which becomes increasingly difficult as you get older."
--- John Cassavetes*

 ### On maturity

-> *"The foundation of maturity: Just because it’s not your fault doesn’t mean it’s not your responsibility."
+> *"The foundation of maturity: just because it’s not your fault doesn’t mean it’s not your responsibility."
 -- Kevin Kelly*

 The advantage of getting older is that you become more decisive.